isomerpages/moe-punggolviewpri/_ez-links/For Parents/For Parents.md

 #### \[Parent Kit\] Part 2: Home-Based Learning - Don't Worry, Be Steady!

-Dear parents,
+Dear parents,&nbsp;

 Starting from 8 Apr 2020, we will shift to Full Home-Based Learning (HBL) till 4 May 2020.
 It is an important stage in our fight against COVID-19 where we need to stay home, stay safe, and help our children stay curious.

 Last week’s HBL has helped all of us to be better prepared.
-There will be issues and challenges as we move to Full HBL, but let’s work together to overcome them.
+There will be issues and challenges as we move to Full HBL, but let’s work together to overcome them.&nbsp;

 HBL cannot fully replace physical learning in school, but it will ensure that our children will be able to progress with learning while remaining safe.